pchiorean/Indentz/docs/README.md

 #### **`DefaultPrefs.jsx`**

 Sets some preferences for the active document.
-You should customize them to your workflow by editing the script (unfortunately the preferences are scattered in so many places that it's difficult to guide you).
+You should customize them to your workflow by editing the script (unfortunately the preferences are scattered in so many places that it's for me difficult to guide you).

-_Note:_ Many scripts in this collection assume these settings as defaults because they suit my environment – e.g., is possible to try to scale a locked object (or guide) and the script will fail (see **Prevent Selection of Locked Objects**).
+_Note:_ Many scripts in this collection assume these settings as defaults because they suit _my_ environment – e.g., is possible to try to scale a locked object (or guide) and the script will fail (see **Prevent Selection of Locked Objects**).

 <details><summary><strong>Click here for details</strong></summary>